 - Unit Cost - specify your cost of the item.

-- Unit Price - specify the price offered to customer.
+- Unit Price - specify the price offered to the customer.

 - Is Optional?

 - 1 - YES